What is the approximate value of the acceleration due to gravity ... | Study Prep in Pearson+

 Multiple Choice

-What is the approximate value of the acceleration due to gravity on the surface of ?
+What is the approximate value of the acceleration due to gravity for an object in free fall near the surface of the ?

 A